 Status Symbols: Leica M9-P rangefinder camera

-Status Symbols are devices that transcend their specs and features, and become something beautiful and luxurious in their own right.
-This edition takes a look at the Leica M9-P rangefinder camera.
+M9-P Status Symbols are devices that transcend their specs and features, and become something beautiful and luxurious in their own right.
+They're things that live on after the megapixel and megahertz wars move past them, beacons of timeless design and innovation.